 On the subject of dress, certainly some events are less formal than others but if you are looking to make a serious impression on an MPP, business attire can make a difference.
-Standard attire for men is usually a sports jacket and collared shirt.
-Women are also encouraged to wear business attire.
 This applies in an online format too - they can still see your shoulders and up!